aws-samples/aws-security-hub-workshop/docs/04-enrichment-and-integration.md

 2. Click **Start Building**.

-3. Click on **Create Your Slack App** button.
+3. Click on **Create an App** button.

-4. Click on **Create New App** button.

-5. Fill in the following details for your app:
+4. Fill in the following details for your app:
 - **App Name**: security-hub-to-slack
 - **Development Slack Workspace**: Choose the Slack workspace that will receive the Security Hub findings ( this is the one you created)

 ![SlackApp](./images/04-slack-create-app.png)

-7. Click the **Create App** Button.
+5. Click the **Create App** Button.

-8. Select **Incoming Webhooks**.
+6. Select **Incoming Webhooks**.

-9. At the **Activate Incoming Webhooks** screen, move the slider from OFF to ON.
+7. At the **Activate Incoming Webhooks** screen, move the slider from OFF to ON.

-10. Scroll down and choose **Add New Webhook to Workspace**.
+8. Scroll down and choose **Add New Webhook to Workspace**.

-11. In the screen asking where your app should post choose the channel that you created in an earlier step.
+9. In the screen asking where your app should post choose the channel that you created in an earlier step.

 ![SlackAppChannel](./images/04-slack-app-channel-choose.png)

-12. On the next screen, scroll down to the Webhook URL section and save the URL as you will need it later to complete your setup.
+10. On the next screen, scroll down to the Webhook URL section and save the URL as you will need it later to complete your setup.

 ### Create Custom Action in Security Hub